jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 ### Disadvantages Hive

-1. L**imited Real-Time Processing :** designed for Batch-processing, not a best tool for real-time data processing
+1. **Limited Real-Time Processing :** designed for Batch-processing, not a best tool for real-time data processing
 2. **Slow Performance :** can become slower than traditional databases since it is built on top of Hadoop, which makes it optimized for batch processing rather than interactive querying
 3. **Steep learning curve :** while it is a SQL-like language, it still requires users to have knowledge of Hadoop & distributed computing, thus difficult for beginners
 4. **lack of support for transactions :** does not supports transactions, so difficulty to maintain consistency